Temporary Graduate Subclass 485 Class VC visa for international students

 You may include members of your family in a combined Temporary Graduate Subclass 485 visa application.
 If you have been granted the visa, members of your family could also apply as subsequent entrants (paper application only).

 The Temporary Graduate Subclass 485 is a temporary visa and does not provide a pathway to permanent skilled migration.

 You can only apply, as the main applicant, for 1 Temporary Graduate Subclass 485 visa in your life time.

 If you are a Hong Kong passport holder, you may be eligible for the visa extension for Hong Kong citizens scheme (click here to learn more).

 If you are in Australia when you apply for this visa, you may be granted a bridging visa to allow you to stay in the country until your application is finalised (click here to learn more about bridging visa).

 Temporary Covid-19 Pandemic waiver for offshore application

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you can apply for Temporary Graduate Subclass 485 visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you can apply for Temporary Graduate Subclass 485 visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa